 Elizabeth Nelson has served as one of our directors since 2010.
-Ms. Nelson currently serves on the boards of Ancestry.com, an online family history website, SuccessFactors, Inc., a human resources software company, and Yodlee, Inc., an online banking solution provider.
+Ms. Nelson currently serves on the boards of Ancestry.com, an online family history website, LivingSocial Inc., an internet commerce company, SuccessFactors, Inc., a human resources software company, and Yodlee, Inc., an online banking solution provider.
+Ms. Nelson currently chairs the audit committees of Ancestry.com, LivingSocial and Yodlee.
 From 1996 to 2005, Ms. Nelson served as the Executive Vice President and Chief Financial Officer at Macromedia, Inc., where she also served as a director from January 2005 to December 2005.
 Prior to joining Macromedia, Ms. Nelson held various roles in finance and corporate development at Hewlett-Packard Company, an information technology company.
 Ms. Nelson served as a director of Autodesk Inc., a design software company, from 2007 to 2010, and of CNET Networks, Inc., an Internet media company, from 2003 to 2008.
 Ms. Nelson holds an M.B.A. in Finance with distinction from the Wharton School at the University of Pennsylvania and a B.S. from Georgetown University.
 Ms. Nelson was selected to serve as a director on our board of directors due to her financial and accounting expertise from her prior extensive experience in finance roles with both public and private corporations.
 Ms. Nelson qualifies as an "audit committee financial expert" under SEC guidelines.
 In addition, her current service on other public company boards of directors provides us with important perspectives on corporate governance matters.